Project Setup

 Code assistants like Claude, Cursor, or similar tools can help you navigate this tutorial.
 They’re particularly useful for:

-• Explaining concepts: Ask about transformer architecture, attention mechanisms, or any step in the tutorial
+• Explaining concepts: Ask about transformer architecture, attention mechanisms, or any component in the tutorial

 • Understanding the MAX API: Get clarification on MAX Framework methods, parameters, and patterns